pemazzon/bodro/README.md

 # usage

-Just copy the .tlf files in /usr/share/figlet.
+Just copy the .flf files in /usr/share/figlet.
 You then can use, e.g.

 figlet -f bodro "Sample text!"